AlbertoVosgerau/UnityMVC-C_UnityProject/README.md

 - [ ] Add assets module (modules that dedicated to assets and prefabs, no code involved)
 - [ ] Add help window
+- [ ] Add the module's location in the project in the MVC+C Generator window
+- [ ] Highlight the created folder or file on Unity's Project tab after creation
 - [ ] Refactor EditorWindow code (divide in smaller classes)
 - [ ] Refactor Code Generator (Right now it works with no known issue, but it can be generic and more elegant)
 - [ ] Develop upgrade feature and/or workflow (for upgrading MVC+C versions on running projects)